Deducteam/lambdapi/doc/emacs.rst

 ------------

 The ``lambdapi-mode`` is automatically installed when using ``opam`` (provided that emacs is available at installation time).
-It can be also be installed from the sources and from `MELPA <https://melpa.org>`__ using any package manager of Emacs (``package.el``, `straight <https://github.com/raxod502/straight.el>`__, …).
+It can also be installed from the sources and from `MELPA <https://melpa.org>`__ using any package manager of Emacs (``package.el``, `straight <https://github.com/raxod502/straight.el>`__, …).
 Installation